The Culinary Dude's Culinary Education

 The use of the outdoor structures will be regulated so that those who are interested in using them have enough distance from others to be safe.
 The use of this equipment will be offered at break time and after lunch.
 For those kids interested in using a ball for shooting baskets and or kicking it, will get their own ball.
 A sharpie marker will be offered for them to write their name on it and will be theirs to be used for the week.
 At no time will hand to hand catch be allowed.

 We will be supplying reusable, recyclable, to go containers for your kids to take the food home that they create each day.
-Please let us know ahead of time if you do not wish your child to bring food home.
+We are also ok if you prefer to have your child bring their own.
+Let us know ahead of time if you do not wish your child to bring food home.
 The containers will be labeled with your child's name on it, be portioned out by a staff member and ready to go upon pick up.
 These containers can be returned the following day or on the last day of camp.
 They will be sanitized upon arrival at camp.

 Please discuss all of the above with your child prior to camp so that these new practices are not a surprise for them on the first day.
 We are all making adjustments and hope that next summer will be a little more normal for all involved.
 You will be notified of any additional practices or changes to the above.